Giskard-AI/giskard/docs/open_source/testset_generation/rag_evaluation/index.md

 report.to_pandas()
 ```

-You can access the correctness of the assistant aggregated in various ways or analyze only it failures:
+You can access the correctness of the agent aggregated in various ways or analyze only it failures:

 ```python
 # Correctness on each topic of the Knowledge Base